 The most common flavor notes found with lighter roast coffees are fruity and floral.
-This roast style highlights the origin than any other roast style.
+This roast style highlights the origin more than any other roast style.

 This roast is recommended if you are looking to taste the full complexity of what the coffee bean itself has to offer.
 The lighter body and tasting notes make for a sophisticated and elaborate coffee cup of coffee that allows you to taste all of what that coffee has to offer.

-Medium Roasts, also known as High, American, or City Roasts are brown in color and depending on the roast and the bean, may have some oil on the surface of the beans.
+Medium roast, also known as High, American, or City Roasts are brown in color and depending on the roast and the bean may show some oil on their surface.
 This roast still preserves some of the natural flavors as well as developing some flavors from the roasting itself.
-This combination allows a more balanced and well-rounded cup.
-A Medium Roast will result in some of the brighter and more acidic notes being lost, but incorporates some of the toasty, caramelized notes from roasting which provides a more balanced cup of coffee.
+This combination allows for a more balanced and well-rounded cup.
+A medium roast will result in some of the brighter and more acidic notes being lost but incorporates some of the toasty, caramelized notes from roasting, which provides a more balanced cup of coffee.

-The most common tasting notes of Medium Roast coffees are spices, nuts, and chocolate.
-Medium Roasts typically make for the smoothest and most traditional tasting experience.
+The most common tasting notes of medium roast coffees are spices, nuts, and chocolate.
+Medium roasts typically make for the smoothest and most traditional tasting experience.

-The most preferred roasts in America fall into this range and we recommend this roast if you are looking for a more conventional tasting coffee.
-This roast offers the best of Light Roast and Dark Roast coffees in a single cup pulling components from both the roast as well as the bean itself.
+The most preferred roasts in America fall into this range, and we recommend this roast if you are looking for a more conventional-tasting coffee.
+This roast offers the best of light roast and dark roast coffees in a single cup, pulling components from both the roast as well as the bean itself.

-Common flavors found in these Medium-Dark Roasts are dark chocolate and walnut.
+Common flavors found in these medium-dark roasts are dark chocolate and walnut.
 The tasting experience is often described as bittersweet and full.

-Try this roast if you are looking for a bolder taste excursion, but don't want the bitterness often found in the darkest roasts.
+Try this roast if you are looking for a bolder taste excursion but don't want the bitterness often found in the darkest roasts.
 This roast level offers a perfect middle ground and results in a full-bodied, bold (but not too bold) cup.

-Common flavor notes found in Dark Roast coffee include bittersweet chocolate and brown sugar.
+Common flavor notes found in dark roast coffee include bittersweet chocolate and brown sugar.
 These make for a bold tasting experience.
-Dark Roasts pair well with dairy or non-dairy creams as the robust body cuts through the additional flavors while still maintaining its classic taste.
-This roast is recommended for those looking for a strong, full-bodied coffee, or for those that take their coffee with cream or milk.
+Dark roasts work well with dairy or non-dairy additions as the robust body cuts through these flavors while still maintaining its classic coffee taste.
+This roast is recommended for those looking for a strong, full-bodied coffee as well as those who enjoy making coffee-based drinks.